unl-statistics/stat349/README.md

 At the end of this course, students should know how to:

--   Write a statistical report
+-   Write a statistical analysis business report
     -   with a summary page for a manager
     -   Inverted design - conclusions first, then results, then methodology details in an appendix
     -   Appropriate graphics
     -   Using a given template
     -   Create/record/give a presentation on the report's topic
+    -   Document a data set and analysis using GitHub
--   Write a scientific article
+-   Write a user guide based off of a scientific article
-    -   Linear design - Introduction/lit review, data, methods, results, conclusion
+    -   Task analysis
+    -   Needs analysis
     -   Appropriate graphics
-    -   Document a data set and analysis using GitHub
 -   Write a CV/cover letter

 ## Components